 Don’t confuse a foreclosed home with a real estate owned (REO) property.
 An REO describes a class of property that a lender — typically a bank, government agency or government loan insurer — owns after an unsuccessful sale at a foreclosure auction.

-• Determine what foreclosure properties are available in the areas you want to live in by reviewing listings in your local newspaper or on bank websites, accessing public records, or conducting an online search.
+First steps• Determine what foreclosure properties are available in the areas you want to live in by reviewing listings in your local newspaper or on bank websites, accessing public records, or conducting an online search.

 • Check out the properties you’re considering in person so you can see their condition and neighborhood.

 • Verify that the house is still in foreclosure.
 Contact the trustee who filed the paperwork to initiate the foreclosure or a local foreclosure specialist for this information.